themanyone/whisper_dictation/README.md

 - Peter, compose a Facebook post about the sunny weather we're having.
 - Stop dictation. (quits program).

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
-If your firm is worried about privacy and security, use the local chat bot with `flask run` or `llama.cpp`.
+If your firm is worried about privacy and security, use the local chat bot with `flask run` or `llama.cpp` as explained below.
 ChatGPT also has an enterprise version that they claim to be more private and secure.
 We are not affiliated with OpenAI, and therefor do not receive referral benefits.

 ### Optional chat and text-to-speech